gnoso/spreadsheet_report/README.markdown

 Installation
 ------------

-Spreadsheet Report depends on the google-spreadsheet-ruby gem, and only an old version is hosted on github, so you'll need to install it separately:
+Spreadsheet Report depends on a fork of google-spreadsheet-ruby gem:

-gem install google-spreadsheet-ruby
+gem install commondream-google-spreadsheet-ruby

-Then, install spreadsheet_report with:
+We're hosting spreadsheet_report's gem on Gemcutter, so you'll need to be set up with them.
+Find out more at http://gemcutter.org.
+Once you're set up with Gemcutter, install spreadsheet_report with:

-gem install gnoso-spreadsheet_report
+gem install spreadsheet_report

-You'll need github to be in your sources list.

 Usage
 -----